Environmental sustainability

 • Our location:

-• The new Purple Parking Ramp will support multimodal transit for hospital employees to complement Bus Rapid Transit lines.
+• The new Purple Parking Ramp supports multimodal transit for hospital employees and other campus guests—including Bus Rapid Transit lines.

 • Bus Rapid Transit D and B Lines: